arsiliath/2025-library/readme.md

 # 2025-01-28 Image Classification

-This project is a cross-platform image classification tool built with Node.js.
-Follow the steps below to get up and running on any platform.
+This project is an image classification and search tool built with Node.js.

+Follow the steps below to get up and running.

 ## Getting Started